Groundwater & Our Local Water Supply

 - Realizing that protecting groundwater reduces risks to the water supply.
 That, in turn, means less treatment and remediation costs, which can be substantial.

-In 2014, Protect Your Groundwater Day was September 9.
-Click over to the National Groundwater Association for more information including a list of states and agencies partnering for better groundwater awareness.
+For information about Protect Your Groundwater Day and other events visit the National Groundwater Association.
+This site includes a list of states and agencies partnering for better groundwater awareness.